pieroxy/conkw/doc/GRABBER_SPECIFIC_EMAIL.md

 * `subjectRegexp:Backups .*` We will only consider emails whose subject start with `Backups `.
 * `senderRegexp:email@sending-address` I hardcoded the email of the sender.
 * `bodyRegexp:.*Backup and Prune finished successfully.*` I only look for emails reporting a successful backup - ie with no warnings or errors.
 Those will have the sentence `Backup and Prune finished successfully` somewhere in their body.
-* `imapConf` That's the configuration of my gmail account.
+* `imapConf` That's the configuration of the email account.

 ### What do I get from this ?